ajmcneil/vtarma/README.md

-# vtransforms
+# vtarma
-Code for V-transform paper by McNeil (2020)
+Code and data for paper on `Modelling volatile time series with v-transforms and copulas' by Alexander J. McNeil (2020)